Sugarloaf Ridge Campground Review

 Now, the downside to this is that the trailer felt very far away.
 Where the trailer was parked was on a small hill so it started to feel like a hike every time we went back to the trailer.
 Plus, because of the position of the trailer we couldn’t put out our outdoor rug or set up a seating area too close to the trailer.
 Since there weren’t too many trees at the top level we wanted to use the awning but it was hard to get the shade to reach where it was level enough to put chairs.

 The campground had absolutely no cell service.
 I didn’t have enough to send or receive even a text message the entire time.
-There was wifi available at the Visitor Center but we didn’t try to connect to that.
-It was pretty far from our site so we would have had to walk up there to use it.
+There was WiFi available at the Visitor Center but we didn’t try to connect to that on this trip.
+It was pretty far from our site so we would have had to walk up to the Visitor’s Center to use it.

 The Activities